 Alex Capriotti is the Deputy Director of The Main Museum.
 Capriotti was a key member of the founding staff of The Broad, a contemporary art museum in downtown Los Angeles that opened in September 2015 and welcomed over 820,000 visitors in its annual year.
-As the Director of Marketing and Communications at The Broad, Capriotti managed the museum’s brand and public presence including advertising, public relations, ticketing, online communications and social media, community and government relations, and the internationally-recognized visitor services program, while also serving as the museum’s spokeswoman.
+As the Director of Marketing and Communications at The Broad, Capriotti managed the museum’s brand and public presence, the internationally-recognized visitor services program, and served as the museum’s spokeswoman.
 She was previously the Director of Marketing at the Los Angeles County Museum of Art (LACMA) and started her museum career at the Skirball Cultural Center.
 Capriotti has served on the boards of the California Association of Museums and the Downtown Center Business Improvement District and is the former President of SoCal Museums, a nonprofit dedicated to promoting museums in Southern California and fostering dialogue between museum marketing and communications professionals.
 She holds a B.A. in Communication Studies from the University of California, Los Angeles.

 Tom Gilmore is a downtown Los Angeles-based developer of residential and commercial properties whose early projects in the city's historic core led to the largest resurgence of real estate investment and development the city has experienced in nearly a century.
 In 1998, Gilmore and co-founder Jerri Perrone formed an independent development firm, Gilmore Associates, to embark upon the redevelopment of the Historic Core of Downtown Los Angeles.
 Since their first historic building opened to residents in 2000, more than 60,000 residents now call downtown LA home, and more than $5 billion in residential, business, entertainment and arts projects have been introduced to the city center.
 Tom Gilmore's commitment to the civic identity of Los Angeles is evident in his roles as the former Commissioner Chair for the LA Homeless Services Authority, Chairman of Southern California Institute of Architecture (SCI-Arc), Mayoral- appointee as Chairman of Sister Cities of Los Angeles, Chairman of Central City Association, Board Member of the Los Angeles Tourism and Convention Board, and Board member of the Los Angeles Parks Foundation.